habitat-sh/on-prem-builder/package_seed_lists/README.md

 * core_full (everything for a particular architecture)
 * effortless (starter set for the effortless pattern)

 Each is broken out by the architecture and channel required; to complete some two downloads, once from stable and once from unstable will be required.

 For example, to get the complete Effortless infrastructure for Linux,
 ```
-hab pkg download --download-directory download_pkgs --channel=unstable --target x86\_64-linux  --file  quickstart_lists/effortless_x86_64-linux_unstable
+hab pkg download --download-directory download_pkgs --channel=unstable --target x86\_64-linux  --file  package_seed_lists/effortless_x86_64-linux_unstable
-hab pkg download --download-directory download_pkgs --channel=stable --target x86\_64-linux  --file  quickstart_lists/effortless_x86_64-linux_stable
+hab pkg download --download-directory download_pkgs --channel=stable --target x86\_64-linux  --file package_seed_lists/effortless_x86_64-linux_stable
 ```

 Current scenarios include:

 ## Effortless (effortless_ARCH_CHANNEL)

-These should provide all required packages for the various effortless patterns.
-They're broken out by architecture, and both stable and unstable are required for a complete effortless infrastructure.
+These should provide all required packages for the various Effortless patterns.
+They're broken out by architecture, and both stable and unstable are required for a complete Effortless infrastructure.

 See https://github.com/chef/effortless) for more details on the Effortless infrstructure pattern.